rowanjh/behav-acc-ml/data/raw/README-rawdata.md

 ### 6O_calibration_files {#6o_calibration_files}

 This directory contains .csv files with raw accelerometer data recorded during 6-orientation (6O) calibration.
 Recordings are at 50Hz, and each row represents a single sample (one row per 0.02 second interval).
-Times are derived from the accelerometer clock, so are subject to clock drift and may not align with standard time.
+Times are derived from the accelerometer clock, so are subject to clock drift and are not synchronised to standard local time.
 Additional information about each accelerometer recording is given in `calibration_recordings_6O_Apr2022.csv`.
 Filenames have the following format:

 `[accelerometer model]_[accelerometer ID]_[start date of recording]_[start time of recording]_[sampling rate in hz][max acceleration in gs][resolution setting of accelerometer]_6O_S1, e.g. axy4.5_L24_2022-4-19_171111_50Hz16g10bit_6O_S1`.